Bobby Wahl: Milwaukee Brewers

 On January 5, 2019, the Mets traded Wahl, Adam Hill, and Felix Valerio to the Milwaukee Brewers for Keon Broxton.
 During spring training in 2019, Wahl tore the anterior cruciate ligament in his knee, ending his season.
 Wahl returned to game action following the 2019 season, playing for the Glendale Desert Dogs of the Arizona Fall League.
 In 2020 for Milwaukee, Wahl only appeared in three games, recording a 11.57 ERA with one strikeout in 2 1/3 innings pitched.

 On April 10, 2021, Wahl was placed on the 60-day injured list with a right oblique strain.
 He was activated off of the injured list on May 31, and was optioned to the Triple-A Nashville Sounds.
 On June 30, Wahl was designated for assignment by the Brewers.

 Los Angeles Dodgers

 On June 30, 2021, Wahl was claimed off of waivers by the Los Angeles Dodgers and optioned to the Triple-A Oklahoma City Dodgers.
 He appeared in just two games in Oklahoma City, allowing three runs to score in one inning of work and exiting his final game on July 6 with an injury after just two pitches.
-He was designated for assignment on July 13.
-He was released by the Dodgers organization the same day.
+Wahl was designated for assignment on July 13, and was released by the Dodgers organization the same day.
 Wahl re-signed with the Dodgers organization on a minor league contract on July 15.

-He was released by the Dodgers on July 31, 2022.
+Wahl made six appearances for Oklahoma City in 2022, but struggled to a 15.43 ERA with six strikeouts across 4 2/3 innings pitched.
+He was released by the Dodgers organization on July 31, 2022.